pitt-miskov-zivanov-lab/BioRECIPE/docs/index.rst

 |

-The BioRECIPE format can be used to represent (1) `lists of interactions <https://melody-biorecipe.readthedocs.io/en/latest/index.html#example-interaction-lists-in-biorecipe-format>`_ and (2) `models <https://melody-biorecipe.readthedocs.io/en/latest/index.html#example-models-in-biorecipe-format>`_ , as shown in the examples below.
-The details for all interaction attributes used in interaction lists can be found here, and details for additional element attributes used in model files can be found here.
+The BioRECIPE format can be used to represent (1) `lists of interactions <https://melody-biorecipe.readthedocs.io/en/latest/index.html#id8>`_ and (2) `models <https://melody-biorecipe.readthedocs.io/en/latest/index.html#id9>`_ , as shown in the examples below.
+The details for all interaction attributes used in interaction lists can be found here, and the details for additional element attributes used to represent executable models can be found here.

 |